 For need immediate help, or to ask questions regarding difficult life concerns, please email firstname.lastname@example.org.

-You can learn more about Life Ministries by subscribing to our electronic newsletter, Notes for Life.
+You can learn more about Life Ministry by subscribing to our electronic newsletter, Notes for Life.